magnetophon/RhythmDelay/README.md

 This effect is wet-only, stereo in and out.
-It quite CPU-heavy , as it contains four high quality stereo reverbs.
+It's quite CPU-heavy , as it contains four high quality stereo reverbs.
 The sounds it produces are worth it though.

+If you want more taps, just change nrTaps on line 20 from 4 to something else.
+If you want a version without the cpu-hungry reverbs, comment out line 131; the one that says:

+:reverb(f1,f2,t60dc,t60m,drywet)

 Have fun!